Online Documentation for SQL Manager for PostgreSQL

 - I am trying to create a report in Report Designer, but I can't get access to the table data: 'Band data source' list is empty.

 - How can I speed up my work with large tables?

 - I have a table with appr.
-1000 records only, and a large number of fields.
+1000 records only, and a large number of columns.
 Opening this table on the 'Data' tab takes too much time.

 - I get error 'Timeout expired' when I try to execute a query in Query Data or when I perform some operations with database objects.

-- I'm trying to export data from a table, but TEXT fields are not exported.
+- I'm trying to export data from a table, but TEXT columns are not exported.

 - What is the difference between the "Extract Database" and "Export as SQL Script" functions?